nkoster/geoip/README.md

-Fast "IP address to location" service in NodeJS.
+Fast "IPV4 address to location" service in NodeJS.
 Responses in JSON.
 The IP location database in CSV format was fetched from [ip2location](http://lite.ip2location.com).